KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 The *Edit layout* is where Ibl Set are edited.

-This layout is built around 1 component:
+This layout is built around 2 Component:

+-  `Projects Explorer`_ (addons.projectsExplorer)
 -  `Script Editor`_ (factory.scriptEditor)

 +-------------------------------------------------------------------+